 Did you know that the factory 12V battery in your Telsa Model 3 is a heavy, inferior AGM battery?
 Somewhat silly that a car with up to 75kWh worth of lithium batteries has a heavy, old technology like AGM as the low voltage battery!
 But this is understandable since the added cost just didn’t make sense for Tesla with the Model 3.
 Our lightweight lithium battery shaves 24 pounds from the front of the chassis.
 At MPP we’re hyper-focused on weight reduction, so to be able to get 24 lbs out in quick 30 minute bolt in part is massive.

-We’ve been quietly testing our lithium 12V battery for the last six months, installing it almost directly after receiving our car.
+We’ve been quietly testing our lithium 12V battery since June 2018, installing it almost directly after receiving our car.
 We knew that we needed to perform heaps of real-world testing before offering our battery kit – as we needed to ensure the vehicle’s normal behavior continued – such as regularly falling into deep-sleep, performing OTA software updates normally, waking up quickly for mobile access, and having no issue in the extreme cold.

 Of course, we also performed a significant amount of safety and suitability testing with our battery kit – ensuring the Model 3’s DCDC always charged at an acceptable current and voltage for this battery’s chemistry.
 We’re happy to report that this battery is a perfect match for the Model 3’s DCDC charge logic.
 We are happy to discuss details with those of you that are concerned about this.